AvaloniaUI/avalonia-docs/docs/concepts/headless/index.md

 ```

 :::tip
 Just like in any other Avalonia application, it's also possible to raise events directly.
 For example, with button click `button.RaiseEvent(new RoutedEventArgs(Button.ClickEvent))`.
 This can be more convenient for most use cases but lacks some flexibility with input parameters.
-RaiseEvent will trigger the click event on the button but a bound command will not be ignored.
-If yyou need to test a button comannd you can use `button.Focus()` together with `window.KeyReleaseQwerty(PhysicalKey.Space, RawInputModifiers.None)`.
+RaiseEvent will trigger the click event on the button but a bound command will not be executed.
+If you need to test a button command you can use `button.Focus()` together with `window.KeyReleaseQwerty(PhysicalKey.Space, RawInputModifiers.None)`.
 :::

 ## Capturing the Last Rendered Frame